hazelcast/hazelcast-reference-manual/src/FAQ.md

 ## How do members discover each other?

 When a member is started in a cluster, it will dynamically and automatically be discovered.
-There are three types of discovery.
+The following are the types of discovery:

--	Multicast discovery: members in a cluster discover each other by multicast, by default.
 -	Discovery by TCP/IP: the first member created in the cluster (leader) will form a list of IP addresses of other joining members and will send this list to these members so the members will know each other.
--	If your application is placed on Amazon EC2, Hazelcast has an automatic discovery mechanism.
-You will give your Amazon credentials and the joining member will be discovered automatically.
+-	Discovery at clouds: Hazelcast supports discovery at cloud platforms such as jclouds based environments, Azure, Consul, and PCF.
+- -	Multicast discovery: members in a cluster discover each other by multicast, by default.
+It is not recommended for production since UDP is often blocked in production environments and other discovery mechanisms are more definite

 Once members are discovered, all the communication between them will be via TCP/IP.
 <br></br>
 ***RELATED INFORMATION***

-*Please refer to the [Discovering Cluster Members section](#discovering-cluster-members) for detailed information.*
+*Please refer to the [Discovery Mechanisms section](#discovery-mechanisms) for detailed information.*

 <br></br>